EXCLUSIVE-Buyout firm Madison Dearborn approaches MoneyGram with acquisition bid-sources

 The company reported third-quarter operating income of $26.8 million, down from $36.6 million a year ago, amid a rise in transactional expenses.

-(Reporting by Greg Roumeliotis in New York Additional reporting by Chibuike Oguh in New York Editing by Nick Zieminski)
+(Reporting by Greg Roumeliotis in New York; Additional reporting by Chibuike Oguh in New York; Editing by Nick Zieminski and Cynthia Osterman)

 ((Greg.Roumeliotis@thomsonreuters.com; +1 646 223 6022; Reuters Messaging: greg.roumeliotis.thomsonreuters.com@reuters.net))